cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 |`deaths_pneumonia_or_flu_or_covid_incidence_prop`| Number of weekly new deaths involving Pneumonia, Influenza, or COVID-19, per 100,000 population|
 |`deaths_percent_of_expected`| The number of weekly new deaths for all causes in 2020 compared to the average number across the same week in 2017–2019|

 These signals are taken directly from [Table 1](https://www.cdc.gov/nchs/nvss/vsrr/COVID19/index.htm) without changes.
-National provisional death counts include deaths occurring within the 50 states and the District of Columbia that have been received and coded as of the date specified during a given time period, especially for the more recent time periods.
+National provisional death counts include deaths occurring within the 50 states and the District of Columbia that have been received and coded as of the date specified during a given time period.
 The deaths are classified based on a new ICD-10 code.
 (Note that, the classification is based on all the codes on the death certificate, but not the primary cause of death).
 The codes that are considered for each signals are described in details [here](https://github.com/cmu-delphi/covidcast-indicators/blob/nchs_mortality/nchs_mortality/DETAILS.md#metrics-level-1-m1).
 We export the state-level data as-is in a weekly format.

 ## Table of contents
 {: .no_toc .text-delta}